 According to research, this moderate amount brings the most health benefits (Yuan et al. 199739).

-When it comes to nutrient density, beef liver is the food par excellence.
+Regarding nutrient density, beef liver is the food par excellence.

-Considering that some people do not like the taste of beef liver, pork, and chicken liver are also excellent options that provide vitamins and minerals.
+Considering that some people do not like the taste of beef liver, pork, and chicken liver are excellent options that provide vitamins and minerals.

 About 100g of beef liver contains (in % of the recommended daily dose*):